 There at least two significant ways to benefit from an FSA.
 The first is by taking advantage of the tax savings.
 By reducing your gross income, you pay less in taxes, take home more pay and have the freedom to choose how your money is used or invested.
 The second benefit is the “cash flow” increase built into the medical FSA (not the dependent care FSA).
 This means that no matter how much money you have actually contributed to the plan at any given point, you can still be reimbursed up to your entire annual election.
 So a major medical expense at the beginning of the claim period can be reimbursed even though few, if any, deposits have been made into the account at that time.
 This applies to the medical FSA only.

 Each time you are reimbursed for a claim, myCafeteriaPlan will provide a “statement of account” with your reimbursement check to let you know the balance of your remaining funds.
-In between statements, you can check your balance online by visiting myCafeteriaPlan’s Account Login, or by contacting a myCafeteriaPlan representative.
+In between statements, you can check your balance online by visiting myCafeteriaPlan’s Account Login, or by logging into the myCafeteriaPlan On-the-go AppSM.

 Using a Claim Form, you may submit your claim and supporting documentation to myCafeteriaPlan by mail, fax or electronic submission.
 Please visit the Contact Us page for more information.